mikechamberlain/coding-standards/README.md

 catch (MyServiceException ex)
 {
     Log.Error(ex.ToString());
-    throw;
+    throw; // note: *NOT* throw ex;
     // This time, the caller is notified that something went wrong, and can take
-    // steps to recover, else allow the exception to propagate up the stack.
+    // steps to recover, or allow the exception to propagate up the stack.
 }

 ```